 Of the three panel-toppers, St-Estève’s H de M 2017 – rated Outstanding and 95 points - was my personal favourite, and by quite some margin.
 It had, for me, the most elegance, class, balance and ageability of the bunch (and far more than is typical of Corbières).
 I wasn’t alone in thinking this: Exel fans of the H de M have grown steadily in number and the last cases of that vintage sold through recently.

 But there is exciting news; the 2018 vintage has recently and seriously wowed Team Jancis … and us.

 Personally, I feel it is even better still, with a streak more acidity that adds an excellent and exciting extra tension to the wine, which still maintains its impressive plushness in the new vintage.

 As for Team Jancis, they felt and proclaimed this:

 “Seductively ripe chocolate-and-coconut-dipped damsons on the nose, but there is also a touch of umami beef stock.
-Velvety, plush and laden with dark fruit which is so sweet and intense that would be close to syrupy were it not for the elegant, herb-scented acidity running the length of the wine”, scoring it a high 17/20 and proclaiming it as Very Good Value at £15.75.
+Velvety, plush and laden with dark fruit which is so sweet and intense that would be close to syrupy were it not for the elegant, herb-scented acidity running the length of the wine”, scoring it a high 17/20 (and more highly than the 2017) and proclaiming it as Very Good Value at £15.75.

 “Lusciously ripe plums, black cherry and charred chocolate cake.
 There’s a melange of aromas to buckle your knees.
 So silky you want to wrap it around your throat.
 Purring, violet- and coal-black chiffon, the sheen of peacock feathers, sumptuously rich and yet there is a soaring, fragrant lift of wild mint and lavender bringing an extraordinary freshness to the wine.
 Long.
 Superior.
 Irresistible”.